-Foundation for Further Education: Build a solid foundation in fundamental mathematical concepts to prepare students for advanced studies in STEM fields.
-Integrate computational mathematics and exposure to relevant software tools, enhancing students' technological literacy and adaptability.

-- Career Readiness: Equip students with the mathematical skills necessary for success in a wide range of careers, including science, technology, engineering, economics, and business.
+- Foundation for Further Education: Build a solid foundation in fundamental mathematical concepts to prepare students for advanced studies in STEM fields.
+Integrate computational mathematics and exposure to relevant software tools, enhancing students' technological literacy and adaptability. - Career Readiness: Equip students with the mathematical skills necessary for success in a wide range of careers, including science, technology, engineering, economics, and business.
 Develop critical thinking and problem-solving skills through the application of mathematical principles to realworld scenarios.
-Strengthened logical reasoning abilities that extend beyond mathematics, benefiting students in a wide range of academic subjects and careers. - Interdisciplinary Connections: Foster an understanding of the interdisciplinary nature of mathematics and its connections to other academic disciplines.
+Strengthened logical reasoning abilities that extend beyond mathematics, benefiting students in a wide range of academic subjects and careers.

+• Interdisciplinary Connections: Foster an understanding of the interdisciplinary nature of mathematics and its connections to other academic disciplines.
 Encouragement of intellectual curiosity and a growth mindset, promoting a positive approach to challenges and learning.

-TRANSITIONAL MATH 10F (MTR10F) & MATHEMATICS 10F (MATH10F) (Taken concurrently).
+TRANSITIONAL MATH 10F (MTR10F) &

+MATHEMATICS 10F (MATH10F) (Taken concurrently).
 Grade 9 Transitional Mathematics is a comprehensive program designed to bridge gaps in students' mathematical comprehension during the transition from Grade 8 to Grade 9 Mathematics.
 The curriculum focuses on key skills development, addressing fractions, decimals, integers, and rational numbers.
 These foundational skills are continually reinforced throughout the Math 10F course, ensuring students navigate Grade 9 outcomes successfully over the academic year.
 While Grade 9 Mathematics (MATH10F) remains a compulsory core credit, the Transitional Mathematics course strategically aligns topics to engage students and foster connections among mathematical concepts.

 In the combined Grade 9 Mathematics, students delve into a diverse range of topics, including rational numbers, powers and exponents, polynomials, algebra, linear relations, transformations, symmetry and surface area, circle properties, inequalities, and probability and statistics.
 The course is thoughtfully structured to encourage student engagement, promoting connections between various mathematical concepts.
-The thematic organization facilitates a holistic approach to learning, allowing students to develop a well-
+The thematic organization facilitates a holistic approach to learning, allowing students to develop a wellrounded understanding of mathematics.
+By emphasizing both conceptual and procedural aspects, the Grade 9 Mathematics curriculum aims to empower students with a robust mathematical foundation and equip them with essential skills for future academic success.
+Each student receives two Math credits in grade 9 as we believe this provides a strong foundation as Math branches out into different Math pathways in grade 10, 11 and 12.

 At Pembina Trails Collegiate we believe that students in grade 9 should attend to math skills all year round to prepare them for the rigor and choices provided in grades 10, 11 and 12.
-We have supported this by having all grade 9 students complete an all-year-round math course.
+We have supported this by having all grade 9 students complete an all-yearround math course.
 They will receive two full credits during this time.